2.2.11 Who is a secondary claimant for PLP?

 In general, an eligible primary carer (1.1.P.230) of a child who is a PLP primary claimant (1.1.P.250) will care for the child for the full 18 weeks of PLP.
-If a primary claimant ceases to be the primary carer, e.g. because of returning to work before receiving all of their 18 weeks entitlement, they may be able to transfer the balance of their PLP to another elibible person who has become the primary carer of the child.
+If a primary claimant ceases to be the primary carer during the PPL period, e.g. because of returning to work before receiving their full PPL period entitlement, they may be able to transfer the balance to another eligible person who has become the primary carer of the child.
 The new caregiver is a secondary claimant (1.1.S.30).

 A secondary claim is possible only where there is an eligible primary claimant.
-An eligible secondary claimant is entitled only to the portion of a primary claimant's PLP that the latter has not received, which, in certain circumstances may be as much as the full 18 weeks of entitlement.
+An eligible secondary claimant is entitled only to the portion of a primary claimant's PLP that the primary claimant has not received, which, in certain circumstances may be as much as the full 18 weeks of entitlement.

 Secondary claimants are not eligible in their own right as a primary claimant for PLP.